Calcium: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-The role of calcium as a treatment remains unclear due to a lack of data in non-deficient individuals.
-However, this mineral seems likely to suppress biochemical markers of bone resorption only in active and non-sedentary subjects.
+The role of calcium as a treatment remains unclear due to the lack of data in non-deficient individuals.
+However, this mineral appears likely to suppress biochemical markers of bone resorption only in active, non-sedentary individuals.

 Usages associés